 Step 8 - Create a SOAP to REST API

 With the 2018 version, this step has been greatly simplified.
 Similarly to the previous step, we use the designer but instead of using SOAP proxy, we use a REST proxy.
 We will see that API Connect generates a lot of configurations automatically.
 Notice that SOAP to REST in this context means that we have a SOAP back end and we expose it in REST JSON, hence SOAP to REST.
 We could have had another view and call it REST to SOAP :-).
-We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection af REST proxy at the very beginning.
+We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection of REST proxy at the very beginning.

 Click on Add, and select New API